giantswarm/cluster/README.md

 #### Control plane resources

-There are two control plane resources, KubeadmControlPlane and MachineHealthCheck, and each has its own resource flag which are `controlPlaneResourceEnabled` and `machineHealthCheckResourceEnabled`, respectively.
+There are two control plane resources, KubeadmControlPlane and MachineHealthCheck, and each has its own resource flag which are `kubeadmControlPlaneResourceEnabled` and `machineHealthCheckResourceEnabled`, respectively.

 Besides the above two resource flags, there are few other values that have to be specified:
 - Group, version and kind of the provider-specific machine template resources (e.g. AWSMachineTemplate, AzureMachineTemplate,